JonasProgrammer/docker-machine-driver-hetzner/README.md

 ### 4.0.0

 * `--hetzner-user-data-from-file` will be fully deprecated and its flag description will only read 'DEPRECATED, legacy'; current fallback behaviour will be retained. `--hetzner-flag-user-data-file` should be used instead.
+* `--hetzner-disable-public-4`/`--hetzner-disable-public-6` will be fully deprecated and its flag description will only read 'DEPRECATED, legacy'; current fallback behaviour will be retained. `--hetzner-disable-public-ipv4`/`--hetzner-disable-public-ipv6` should be used instead.

 ### 5.0.0

 * `--hetzner-user-data-from-file` will be removed entirely, including its fallback behavior
+* `--hetzner-disable-public-4`/`--hetzner-disable-public-6` ill be removed entirely, including their fallback behavior